paulhibbitts/published-markdown-files/scratch.md

 ## ⚡ Power Tip: URL Parameters

 ### The Secret Shortcut
-Instead of using the Web Page Builder every time, you can also **edit URL parameters directly**!
+Instead of using the Web Page Builder every time, you can also **edit URL parameters directly** when viewing the publoshed page!

 ### Example URL Breakdown
 ```